 “An Alternative Reply to the Free-Rider Objection Against Unconditional Citizenship Grants” in Ethics and Public Policy, edited by Jonathan Boston.
 Canberra: The Australian National University Press, 2011.

-“Gender Equality and Motivation: The Case of Female Suicide Bombers” (component chapter of Social Explanation and Justice: Essays for Jon Elster, co-edited with Claudio Lopez-Guerra, forthcoming, Cambridge University Press)
+“Gender Equality and Motivation: The Case of Female Suicide Bombers” (component chapter of Rationality, Democracy and Justice: Essays for Jon Elster, co-edited, forthcoming, Cambridge University Press)

-“Moral Choice and Self-Cultivation” (forthcoming, The Journal of Moral Philosophy)
+“Moral Choice and Self-Cultivation” ( The Journal of Moral Philosophy,forthcoming)

 Philosophical luminaries including Aristotle, Immanuel Kant, David Hume, and John Stuart Mill have all theorized that our human capacity of reason calls us to become the best that we can be by developing our “natural abilities.”
-This article explores the thesis that the development of our talents is a moral duty to oneself.
+This article explores the thesis that the development of our talents is a moral duty to oneself and the perfect or imperfect nature of that alleged duty.
 Links to notions of meaningful work and distributive justice are offered.